Can I Claim Social Security Benefits If I Have an Infrequent or Intermittent Condition?

 For example, listing 4.0 outlines the criteria for cardiovascular disorders, and 7.0 is for blood disorders.
 You need to meet the specific requirements for your condition to qualify for disability benefits.

-2. Fill a Residual Functional Capacity Form
+2. Fill out a Residual Functional Capacity Form

 You may still qualify through the Residual Functional Capacity (RFC) analysis, even if you don’t meet the Blue Book criteria.
 You only have to fill out an RFC form with your physician to prove the limitations you experience because of your condition.